This page may contain affiliate links.

 Maps

 The Appalachian Mountain Club publishes the best maps for the White Mountains and I’d recommend buying the complete AMC White Mountain Waterproof Map Set.
 It contains three waterproof maps (2 regions per map) although you only need carry one or two on any trip.
+If it is unavailable (it is often sold out), the Map Adventures White Mountains Waterproof Hiking Trail Map is superb.
 I also use GPS apps for navigating, but these maps contain relevant trail, shelter and topographic information that is often not included in electronic maps.
-More detailed trail descriptions can also be found in the AMC White Mountain Guide, which is considered the hiking bible for the region.
+More detailed trail descriptions can also be found in the AMC White Mountain Guide (31st edition), which is considered the hiking bible for the region.
 It includes detailed driving directions to remote trailheads and is indipensible for navigating to them, especially when you're out of cell tower range.
 Take photos of the pages you need using your phone for easy reference, instead of carrying the entire book with you on hikes.

 Navigation Apps

-I also recommend purchasing a GPS Phone App such as Far Out's White Mountain National Forest Guide, which lists most of the trails, trailheads, shelters, campsites, views, and water sources in the White Mountains National Forest.
+I also recommend purchasing a GPS Phone App such as Far Out's White Mountain National Forest Guide, which though incomplete, lists many of the more popular trails, trailheads, shelters, campsites, views, and water sources referred to in this guidebook.
 GaiaGPS is another GPS Phone App, which is stronger in terms of topographic map coverage for the White Mountains but does not have as much information about trailheads, shelters, campsites, views, and water sources.
-I use both frequently.
+It is partially based on user contributed information which may reference unofficial paths and is best used for position checks in the field: I wouldn't rely on it exclusively, and would always double check it's veracity with a paper map published by the Appalachian Mountain Club or Nationl Geographic.

 Trail Sequence